Linear Response for a Family of Self-Consistent Transfer Operators

 \section{Abstract}

-We study a system of all-to-all weakly coupled uniformly expanding circle maps in the thermodynamic limit.
-The state of the system is described by a probability measure and its evolution is given by the action of a nonlinear operator, also called a self-consistent transfer operator.
-We prove that when the coupling is sufficiently small, the system has a unique stable state that satisfies a linear response formula when varying the coupling strength.
+We study a system of globally coupled uniformly expanding circle maps in the thermodynamic limit.
+The state of the system is described by a probability density and its evolution is given by the action of a nonlinear operator called the self-consistent transfer operator.
+Self-consistency is understood in the following sense: if $\varphi$ corresponds to the system's state, then the evolution of $\varphi$ is given by the application of the transfer operator of the circle map $F_{\varphi}$.
+This is a $\phi-$dependent map describing the dynamics of a single unit in the finite system where the interaction coming from all the nodes is replaced with the average of the interaction term with respect to the density $\phi$.
+Assuming some level of smoothness of the coupled circle maps and of the coupling, we prove that when the coupling strength is sufficiently small, the system has a unique smooth stable state.
+We then show that this stable state is continuously differentiable as a function of the coupling strength.
+Finally, we prove that the derivative satisfies a linear response formula which at zero simplifies to a formula reminiscent to the one obtained for the linear transfer operators of perturbed expanding circle maps.